rbarbosa/HostelworldChallenge/README.md

 ## Setup and Installation
 After installing the Xcode, the process should be seamlessly, and the app should run without problems.

+## Usage
+This simple app provides properties available in the city of Gothenburg.
+After the initial loading of the properties, they are presented in a list.
+On the navigation bar, there's a button for a sort menu.
+There are two options:
+- sort by rating (higher rating first)
+- sort by type (alphabetically)
+Tapping on an option will sort the properties accordingly.

+Tapping on an image, the app fetches the property details and presents a new view with the detailed information.

+## Testing
+This project leverages the new Swift Testing framework, introduced in recent Xcode versions, to ensure code reliability and functionality.
+The testing strategy focuses primarily on the models and view models, which form the core of the application's business logic.

+## Future Improvements
+While the current version of the app meets the assignment requirements and provides a functional user experience, there are several areas identified for future enhancement:

+**User Interface and Experience**
+- Layout and Design Enhancements:
+  - Improve overall visual design for a more polished look
+  - Optimize layouts for different device sizes and orientations
+  - Localization
+- Animation Improvements:
+  - Enhance existing animations for smoother transitions
+  - Add subtle animations to improve user feedback and engagement

+**Functionality**
+- Search and filter: Add functionality to search properties and filter for type, ranking, etc

+**Caching**
+- Caching: Implement a caching mechanism to reduce API calls (particularly for images)

+**Accessibility**
+- Dynamic Type: Ensure all text elements properly support Dynamic Type for improved readability